How can we help?

 The GasFields Commission Queensland is an independent statutory body – governed by the Gasfields Commission Act 2013 – who facilitates trustworthy relationships and respectful communication between Queensland’s natural gas, agricultural, business and government sectors.

-The Commission’s purpose is to manage and improve sustainable coexistence between landholders, regional communities and Queensland’s onshore gas industry.
+The Commission’s purpose is to manage and improve the sustainable coexistence of Queensland landholders, rural and regional communities, and the onshore gas sector.

 What we do